Preparation & Application - Interior

 - Stir paint thoroughly before use

 - Apply two costs by brush or roller.
 A third coat may be necessary depending on the colour of the top coat and the original surface colour.
-Floor Paint is touch dry in one hour and can be recoated in four hours
+Floor Paint is touch dry in two hours and can be recoated in four hours

 - Clean brushes and rollers with warm soapy water.